hariseldon99/msph402b/README.md

 MSPH402B
 ============================================

-Python codes for MSPH402B - Computational Physics, taught at the Department of Physics, The University of Burdwan
+Python lectures and codes for MSPH402B - Computational Physics, taught at the Department of Physics, The University of Burdwan

-A repository of all my codes and simulations used to teach [Computational Physics](https://bit.ly/mphys0402b) to masters students at the
+A repository of all my codes, tutorial lectures and simulations used to teach [Computational Physics](https://bit.ly/mphys0402b) to masters students at the
 [Department of Physics](https://sites.google.com/a/phys.buruniv.ac.in/physics/) in [The University of Burdwan](https://www.buruniv.ac.in/)

 The simulations are written in the [Python programming language](https://www.python.org/about/gettingstarted/).